microsoft/FluidFramework/docs/content/start/property-binder/property-binder-overview.md

 ### Runtime Representation

-On the right, the application requires one or more sets of runtime representations to represent the properties from the property dds.
-These runtime representations may be THREE.js graphics objects, UI Widgets in React or Angular, sketching constraints, mesh faces or even simply sets of helpers to modify the underlying Property DDS data.
+On the right, the application requires one or more sets of runtime representations to represent the properties from the Property DDS These runtime representations may be THREE.js graphics objects, UI Widgets in React or Angular, sketching constraints, mesh faces or even simply sets of helpers to modify the underlying Property DDS data.